DataDog/dd-trace-js/MIGRATING.md

 next.
 If you are having any issues related to migrating, please feel free to open an issue or contact our [support](https://www.datadoghq.com/support/) team.

+## 4.0 to 5.0

+### Node 16 is no longer supported

+Node.js 16 has reached EOL in September 2023 and is no longer supported.
+Generally speaking, we highly recommend always keeping Node.js up to date regardless of our support policy.

 ## 3.0 to 4.0

 ### Node 14 is no longer supported